What better way to start off the new “Prepper Book Festival” than with The New 2000 Hour Flashlight?

 Although Duracell won the D-cell contest, when it comes to the big, square 6-volt batteries, different story.
 Typically, 6-volt batteries contain four F-cells.
 F-cells are the same diameter as D-cells but are longer.

-A reader’s comment on Amazon (in regard to the first edition of this book) tipped me off.
+A reader’s comment (in regard to the first edition of this book) tipped me off.
 He noted that Duracell 6-volt batteries contained not four F-cells but four D-cells.
 I couldn’t believe it!
 In my mind Duracell was the premier brand, $9 at Lowe’s; 50% more than the $6 Rayovac at Wal-Mart.

 So I performed some surgery to get to the bottom of things.